JustPowerful/Dominos-Encoding/Readme.md

+**Warning :** This is an old project, so there might be a lot of bugs.

 ## About :
 Its just a binary shifting program, but it converts the binary into hex codes to make it harder to decode.
 You just need to use the **func** class in _**func.cs**_ you can find an example on _**Program.cs**_